Mason Student Opportunity Fellowship

 Requirements: proposals should be designed for a summer of research, defined as ten weeks of full-time commitment.
 The successful student will produce a poster describing their experience for display at the summer fellowships poster session early in the fall semester, or, if that is not possible, submit a written report of no more than 1500 words.

-Application: By 12:00 p.m. on March 4, 2020 all applicants should upload their application online using this link.
-Bundle items 1-4 (in that order) into one document before uploading.
+Application: By 12:00 p.m. on March 31, 2021 (Please note: This is a new due date.
+The orginial due date was March 3) all applicants should upload their application online using this link.
+Bundle items 1-5 (in that order) into one document before uploading.

 - A cover page with the title of the project, the name and email address of the applicant, and the name and email address of a faculty member who has agreed to mentor the project.